the-dev-taimoor/rental-guru-backend-stag/README.md

-# Rental Guru Backend
+# Arii AI Backend

 A comprehensive Django REST API backend for a rental property management platform that connects property owners, tenants, and service vendors.

 ## 🏗️ Project Overview

-Rental Guru is a multi-tenant rental property management system that facilitates:
+Arii AI is a multi-tenant rental property management system that facilitates:

 - Property listing and management
 - Tenant applications and lease management
 - Vendor services and invitations